Geometric criteria for overtwistedness: Thick neighborhoods of overtwisted submanifolds

+For the first piece $\Sigma_1$, it is essential that the coordinates $(v,t)$ belong to the cotangent space $(v,t) \in T^*S^1$, and not the complex plane, since the function $K_\e:\Delta_\cyl\longrightarrow\R$ attains both positive and negative values.
+In contrast, for the second piece $\Sigma_2$ it is essential that the coordinates $(\sqrt v, t)$ actually define polar coordinates on the complex plane $(\C,\la_\std)$, since we can then define the sublevel set $\{v \les K_\e\}$ correctly.
+This hopefully emphasizes the importance of the varying domains that the coordinates $(v,t)$ are defining. $\Box$ \end{remark}

-First let us describe a local model $(M, \ker\alpha_M)$ which is contained in any overtwisted $3$-manifold $(Y,\xi)$.
-The domain $M$ is diffeomorphic to an open $3$-ball and admits global coordinates $(z,v,t)$.
-In these coordinates the contact form globally reads
+Let us now describe a local model $(M, \ker\alpha_M)$ which is contained in any overtwisted contact $3$-fold $(N,\xi_\ot)$ and has a crucial role in the proof of Theorem \ref{thm:OTxD2}.
+The domain $M$ is diffeomorphic to a compact $3$-ball with a piecewise smooth boundary and it admits coordinates $(z,v,t)$, where $(v,t)$ are coordinates in the sense of Remarks \ref{rmk:vt1} and \ref{rmk:vt2} above.
+In these coordinates $(z,v,t)$ the contact form $\a_M$ reads

-However, the coordinate $z \in (-3-\e, 1)$ dictates the domain of definition of the pair of coordinates $(v,t)$.
-The symplectic submanifolds $\{z = \const\}$ belong to one of the following three types:
+It is our duty to be precise with the meaning of the pair $(v,t)$: in this case the coordinate $z \in (-3-\e, 1]$ dictates the domain of definition of the pair of coordinates $(v,t)$.
+This goes as follows, the symplectic submanifolds $\{z = \const\}$ belong to one of these three types: